ayush4460/Snapchat-Face-Filter/README.md

    - Open a web browser (Chrome, Firefox, or Safari).
    - In the address bar, enter the path to the `index.html` file located in the cloned repository, e.g., `file:///path/to/Snapchat-Face-Filter/index.html`.
-   - If u have Live Server extension on VS Code just click "Go Live" present on the bottom right.
+   - If you have Live Server extension on VS Code just click "Go Live" present on the bottom right.
    - The web page will open, displaying the available face filters.

 4. **Select and apply filters:**